Mortiniera/Fake_News/README.md

 - Make the connection between a fake news (LIAR) and the number of tweet (and retweets) by subject (IRA) :
 Are there some subjects that have buzzing way more than others, why ??
 If it is possible to know when it happened, try to find a justification for it.
 - Do most of the fake news come from one particular political party ?
 Are there reason for it ?
 Is it the opposing party versus the ruling power ?
 Is it the other way around -> Propaganda ?
 - Is it possible to draw some inferences from it ?
 Is it more likely to have fake news from either region, party ?
-How to fight them ? what ressources are mostly used for fake news ?
+How to identify them ? what ressources are mostly used for fake news ?
 Social media?
 Press release ? ....
-- Can we fight them ?
+- Can we identify them ?
 Can we classify some sources as reliable from the dataset , through some credit history ?

 # Dataset